Kompensator/Marihacks-2k19/README.md

 # Marihacks2k19
 ## Repository for Marihacks 2019**

-To run the simulation in command prompt, type "main.py planet", where planet is either mars, jupiter or saturn.
+To simulate a Hohmann transfer, run "main.py".
+A planet name can also be passed as argument, where the possible choices are Mars, Jupiter, and Saturn.
+The default planet is Mars.

 Some important things:
 - Use latest Anaconda distribution of Python 3 (recommended)